You do not want to miss this exclusive and one-of-a-kind food experience of the year!

-Join us for the inaugural Savor for Students Grand Tasting, as we gather at The Ritz-Carlton, St. Louis to meet and mingle with the city’s finest chefs — and raise much-needed funds for LIFT FOR LIFE ACADEMY.
-Attendees can engage and interact directly with the chefs as they delight in memorable tapas-style bites showcasing the best of the local restaurant scene.
-For those lucky foodies who attend, tastes will be highlighted by selections from Kevin Nashan, recently named best chef in the Midwest by the prestigious James Beard Foundation.
+Join us for the 3rd Annual Savor for Students Grand Tasting Event, as we gather at The Ritz-Carlton, St. Louis to meet and mingle with the Region’s finest chefs — and raise much-needed funds for LIFT FOR LIFE ACADEMY.
+Attendees can engage and interact directly with the chefs as they delight in memorable tapas-style bites showcasing the best of the local and regional restaurant scene.
+For those lucky foodies who attend, tastes will be highlighted by selections from the area’s top Chefs including our local James Beard honorees.

-Savor for Students was conceptualized by Melissa Lee, Executive Assistant Manager – Culinary/Food & Beverage for The Ritz-Carlton, St. Louis, and a supporter of LIFT FOR LIFE ACADEMY.
+Savor for Students was conceptualized by Melissa Lee, Executive Chef for The Ritz-Carlton, St. Louis, and a supporter of LIFT FOR LIFE ACADEMY.
 Her invitation to the chefs was simple: “Please help us to make a difference in the lives of children in St. Louis.
 With your support, we can ignite the passion in these young hearts, and encourage and inspire them to pursue their dreams.”

-Admission to this inaugural culinary event is priced at $99 per person and includes tastes, musical entertainment and a one-of-a-kind chance to mingle with great chefs and foodies from throughout the region.
+Admission to this chef-focused tasting event is priced at $125 per person plus processing fees and includes tastes, musical entertainment and a one-of-a-kind chance to mingle with great chefs and foodies from throughout the region.
 Beer, wines and spirits are also included in the ticket price.

 - Nathaniel Reid Bakery – Nathaniel Reid